WeCanCodeIT/WCCI-Summer-2017-CLE/PracticeProblems/HowManyHoles.md

 Your program should print the correct output to the console.

 ### Getting Started
 Clone the [HowManyHoles](https://github.com/WeCanCodeIT/HowManyHoles) repository.
 You will be creating your program as a console application using the cloned project.
 The text file, called `Numbers.txt`, with the input is already included in the solution.
-You should output your calculations as a record to the console window.
+You should output the correct number of holes, based on the example output, to the console window.